How To File a Mini Tort Claim in Michigan

 Below I will go into detail about each of these 5 steps on how to file a mini tort claim in Michigan.

-Making sure you obtain the necessary information from the at-fault driver is crucial to being able to file a mini tort claim successfully and recover money to pay for your car’s accident-related vehicle damage.
+Making sure you obtain the necessary information from the at-fault driver is crucial to being able to file a mini tort claim in Michigan successfully and recover money to pay for your car’s accident-related vehicle damage.